 Chatbooks Photo Books ($8+)

-You’ve probably heard of Chatbooks thanks to the hilarious viral Facebook ad with the mom in the bubble bath.
+You may have first heard of Chatbooks when they put out a hilarious viral Facebook ad featuring a mom in the bubble bath.
 This service is smart — you start an album in the app, and once you hit 60 photos, it sends you a book.
 They’re cheap enough you don’t have to worry about just including the best of your best pictures.

 You can auto-populate books straight from your Instagram or Facebook feed, and filter by hashtag too.
 Or, you can add photos to a collection as you go.
 And don’t miss their albums designed by some of our favorite design bloggers, from Oh Joy to The House that Lars Built and Seb Lester.